We are back open! We are once again delivering our medications to your chosen address.

 If you have a severe allergic reaction (anaphylaxis) including breathlessness, lip or tongue swelling, call 999 immediately.

 Naproxen may not be suitable for everyone.
-That’s why you’ll be asked to complete a health questionnaire during your Consultation with UK Meds.
+That’s why you’ll be asked to complete a health questionnaire during your Consultation with EU Meds.

 Naproxen may not be suitable for people who: